Service category

 On-site walkthrough is required for hot tub work — we don’t quote tubs blind.
 The variables matter too much.
 We look at the tub, the cabinetry, the install (above ground, partially sunken, surrounded by deck), the access path, and the disconnect setup.
 Photos work for the initial conversation; the real number comes after we see the install.

 The job starts with draining.
 The customer can drain ahead, or we can do it on site if a hose run is available.
-After that, the cover comes off, the electrical gets cut and capped at the disconnect box, and the cabinetry comes off panel by panel.
+Before we haul, the power has to be disconnected at the box by the customer or a licensed electrician — we don’t do electrical work.
+After that, the cover comes off and the cabinetry comes off panel by panel.
 The shell — acrylic over fiberglass over insulating foam — gets cut into manageable sections with the right blade.
 Sections come out the same opening they have to fit through, in pieces.

 Two-or-three-person crew on every hot tub.
 The third person matters when the cabinetry is heavy or the carry-out path is long.
 For sheds, playsets, and decks, the same approach applies — disassemble in place, load the pieces, leave the area swept.